Listen to this article

 What is Bond Trading?

-The scale: The global bond market is worth over $130 trillion, making it larger than the stock market (Bank for International Settlements).
+It’s a massive market.
+The global bond market is valued at over $130 trillion, making it even larger than the stock market (Bank for International Settlements).

-The story of the bond purchase: Imagine you buy a $1,000 bond that pays 5% interest annually for 10 years.
-You receive $50 per year in interest payments, and after 10 years, you get your $1,000 back.
-If you need money before maturity, you can sell the bond to another investor.
+Think of it this way: you buy a $1,000 bond that pays 5% interest for 10 years.
+You get $50 in cash every year.
+At the end of the 10 years, you get your original $1,000 back.
+But if you need that money sooner, you can sell the bond to another investor, possibly for more (or less) than you paid.

 How Bond Trading Works